 In The Relationship Alphabet Blog Series, Zach Brittle has explained that “O is for Opportunity.”
 Marriage, as he described it, is an opportunity to build your own Sound Relationship House and create shared meaning.
 While any intimate relationship can become a wellspring of opportunity for inspiration and growth, these same relationships can also feel stifling!

-To avoid confusion, let’s clarify our definitions.
+To avoid confusion, let’s clarify.

 You can enjoy a hands-on follow-up assignment to this post here.